- Open Access

 Factors influencing some operational habits exhibited by cocoa farmers during and after pesticides application

-Binary logit models on factors influencing some operational habits exhibited by farmers during and after application of pesticides
+Table 5 presents the result of the binary logit model regression on factors influencing the operational habits exhibited by cocoa farmers during pesticides application.

 Age and years of farming experience significantly (p < 0.05) and positively influenced the probability of a farmer to talk during pesticide application.
 It was noted that older people like to talk and share experiences, therefore, the older a farmer is, the higher the probability to talk during pesticide application.
 Particles of the pesticide during application can enter the mouth when talking.
 One would have expected that years of farming experience would have decreased the probability of a farmer talking during pesticide application.
 This means that farmers do not follow recommended safety measures during pesticides application.